How to clean gutters using a ladder safely

 Combination ladders such as the Hailo Combi range or the Lyte Trade Combination Ladder range also have the added bonus of a heavy-duty ladder leveller built-in - essential stabilisation for gutter cleaning jobs.

-The Zarges Skymaster ladder has a stabiliser that can be used as a stand off as well with the Skymaster when the Skymaster is used as an extension ladder.
+The Zarges Skymaster ladder has a stabiliser that can be used as a stand-off as well as the Skymaster when the Skymaster is used as an extension ladder.